-After creating reservations, you can create Google Kubernetes Engine (GKE) clusters and node pools to consume the reserved instances.
+After creating reservations, you can consume the reserved resources in GKE.
 GKE supports the same consumption modes as Compute Engine:

 Before you begin